Are you stuck on how to end a professional email?

 - Full name.
 This is a must.
 Even if your email address contains your full name, most people will look here first when they’re trying to figure out how to spell your name.

 - Headshot or logo.
 Some people like to include a headshot or a small logo image in their signature.
-While there are some advantages to this, I advise against it.
-It adds to the size of your email without adding much value, and can be considered annoying.
+You can create a logo using this handy logo maker.